AimLuo/www.diagrams.net-source/doc/faq/insert-template-online-whiteboard.md

 categories: [Online Whiteboard]
 ---

-1. Click on the template tool in the toolbar on the left to open the template library.
+1. Click _+ > Template_ in the toolbar on the left to open the template library.
 2. Select the template category on the left.
 Click on the magnifying glass in the top right of a template thumbnail on the right to see a larger preview.
 3. Select the template you want to use, then click _Insert_.